 It is the policy of Occidental College to maintain an environment for students, faculty, administrators, staff, and visitors that is free of all forms of discrimination and harassment, including sexual misconduct.
-Effective January 25, 2019, the College instituted an Interim Sexual Misconduct Policy (the "Policy") to comply with new California Court of Appeals decisions, and sent out notification of the new policy to students and employees via campuswide e-mail and on the Title IX Office website.
-The AFSSR was updated to reflect current policy and redistributed (with campuswide notification) on March 18, 2019.
+Effective August 14, 2020, the College instituted an Interim Sexual Misconduct Policy (the "Policy").
 The Policy continues to reflect and maintain its institutional values and community expectations, to provide for fair and equitable procedures for determining when this Policy has been violated, and to provide recourse for individuals and the community in response to violations of this Policy.